aburtsev/codelab.ai/README.md

 To commit code, run `yarn commit`.
 This will trigger the git `pre-commit` hook via [Husky](https://github.com/typicode/husky), which then uses [Lint Staged](https://github.com/okonet/lint-staged) to run [ESLint](https://github.com/eslint/eslint) on staged files.
 ESLint will use [Prettier](https://github.com/prettier/prettier) to format files.

-Use a commit message that is relevant to the task in hyphenated-lowercase-or-kebab-case.
+Use a branch name that is relevant to the task in hyphenated-lowercase-or-kebab-case.

 [Commitizen](https://github.com/commitizen/cz-cli) will also show a terminal prompt for constructing the proper commit message format.